 - work in an English course environment (i.e., lectures and course materials are in English, and you will develop the presentation and report in English).

 - Mandatory participation in all five course meetings;

 - Mandatory status updates with your coaches (assigned in the 1st course meeting) around the 2nd, 3rd, and 4th course meeting;

-- Final examination consists of two components, each carrying 50% of the final course grade: (1) a 15-minute presentation during the 5th course meeting and (2) a final report of ca. 22,200 characters due exactly four weeks after the 5th course meeting.
+- The final examination consists of two components, each carrying 50% of the final course grade: (1) a 15-minute presentation during the 5th course meeting and (2) a final report of ca. 22,200 characters due four weeks after the 5th course meeting.
 (Additional details will be provided during the course.)

 Course Instructors and Staff:

 - Prof. Oliver Alexy Professor for Strategic Entrepreneurship, TU Munich